Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 ### Finding the offset

 The example code shown above makes uses of an encoder offset value.
 It is necessary for the user to find this offset experimentally for their machine.
-For synchronous machines, this offset is the count value measured by the encoder when the d-axis of the rotor is aligned with the phase U winding of the stator.
+For synchronous machines, this offset is the count value measured by the encoder when the d-axis of the rotor is aligned with the phase U winding axis of the stator.

 To get the rotor to align with the phase U winding, the user may have some current flow through phase U and out of phase V and phase W. This can done by using a DC supply, with phase U connected to the positive terminal and phases V and W connected to the negative terminal.
-Alternately, the user may also inject some current along the d-axis using the AMDC injection function, but with the rotor position overridden by the user to 0.
-After obtaining the offset, the user needs to set the variable `enc_theta_m_offset` to the appropirate value in the `task_get_theta_m()` function.
+Alternately, the user may also inject some current along the d-axis using the AMDC [Signal Injection](https://docs.amdc.dev/getting-started/user-guide/injection/index.html) module.
+While injecting d-axis current, the user must ensure that the rotor position is set to zero in the control code.
+After obtaining the offset, the user needs to set the variable `enc_theta_m_offset` to the appropriate value in the `task_get_theta_m()` function.

 To ensure that the obtained encoder offset is correct, the user may perform additional validation.
 For a permanent magnet synchronous motor, this can be done as follows: